Ethical & legal issues

 Career Services website: Encourage students, employers and faculty members to visit the Career Services website at www.ccis.edu/careercenter.
 We had more than 60,000 visitors last year!

-Core competencies: Send us information on the core competencies that your students develop through their curriculum so that we can better promote them to employers.
+Core competencies: Send us information on core competencies your students develop through their curriculum so we can promote them to employers.

 Employer referrals: Refer employers to Career Services and encourage them to participate in on-campus interviews and career fairs.